Brexit talks on Irish border to begin

 Brexit talks on Irish border to begin in Brussels

-Talks aimed at reaching a deal on what will happen to the Irish border after Brexit are due to begin in Brussels later.
+Talks aimed at reaching a deal on what will happen to the Irish border after Brexit will start in Brussels later.

 The UK and EU agree there should be no hard border, but differences remain on how to achieve that goal.

-The negotiations on Monday will cover customs, food safety, animal health and the regulation of other goods.
+Monday's negotiations will cover customs, food safety, animal health and the regulation of other goods.

 Further talks will take place next month with EU leaders due to assess progress at their next summit in June.

-Last week, those leaders agreed to a 21-month Brexit transition period between March 2019, when the UK officially leaves, and the end of 2020.
+Last week, those leaders agreed to a 21-month Brexit transition period between March 2019 - when the UK officially leaves - and the end of 2020.

 It is effectively a standstill deal which means the UK will continue to follow EU rules in that period and have unimpeded access to the single market.

-However the transition period will only be implemented if there is also a deal on the border.
+However, the transition period will only be implemented if there is also a deal on the border.

 In December, the EU and UK agreed that the border could be kept frictionless in three possible ways: